Artificial intelligence in healthcare: Regulation

-While research on the use of AI in healthcare aims to validate its efficacy in improving patient outcomes before its broader adoption, its use may nonetheless introduce several new types of risk to patients and healthcare providers, such as algorithmic bias, Do not resuscitate implications, and other machine morality issues.
-These challenges of the clinical use of AI have brought about a potential need for regulations.
+Challenges of the clinical use of AI have brought about a potential need for regulations.
+AI studies need to be completely and transparently reported to have value to inform regulatory approval.
+Depending on the phase of study, international consensus-based reporting guidelines (TRIPOD+AI, DECIDE-AI, CONSORT-AI) have been developed to provide recommendations on the key details that need to be reported.

-Currently, there are regulations pertaining to the collection of patient data.
-This includes policies such as the Health Insurance Portability and Accountability Act (HIPAA) and the European General Data Protection Regulation (GDPR).
-The GDPR pertains to patients within the EU and details the consent requirements for patient data use when entities collect patient healthcare data.
-Similarly, HIPAA protects healthcare data from patient records in the United States.
+While regulations exist pertaining to the collection of patient data such as the Health Insurance Portability and Accountability Act in the US (HIPAA) and the European General Data Protection Regulation (GDPR) pertaining to patients within the EU, health care AI is "severely under-regulated worldwide" as of 2025.

+Unclear is whether healthcare AI can be classified merely as software or as medical device.

+United Nations (WHO/ITU)

+The ITU-WHO Focus Group on Artificial Intelligence for Health (FG-AI4H) has built a platform known as the ITU-WHO AI for Health Framework for the testing and benchmarking of AI applications in health domain as a joint endeavor of ITU and WHO.
+As of November 2018, eight use cases were being benchmarked, including assessing breast cancer risk from histopathological imagery, guiding anti-venom selection from snake images, and diagnosing skin lesions.

+USA

+In 2015, the Office for Civil Rights (OCR) issued rules and regulations to protect the privacy of individuals' health information, requiring healthcare providers to follow certain privacy rules when using AI, to keep a record of how they use AI and to ensure that their AI systems are secure.

 In May 2016, the White House announced its plan to host a series of workshops and formation of the National Science and Technology Council (NSTC) Subcommittee on Machine Learning and Artificial Intelligence.
 In October 2016, the group published The National Artificial Intelligence Research and Development Strategic Plan, outlining its proposed priorities for Federally-funded AI research and development (within government and academia).
-The report notes a strategic R&D plan for the subfield of health information technology is in development stages.
+The report notes a strategic R&D plan for the subfield of health information technology was in development stages.

-The only agency that has expressed concern is the FDA.
-Bakul Patel, the Associate Center Director for Digital Health of the FDA, is quoted saying in May 2017:

-"We're trying to get people who have hands-on development experience with a product's full life cycle.
-We already have some scientists who know artificial intelligence and machine learning, but we want complementary people who can look forward and see how this technology will evolve."

-The joint ITU-WHO Focus Group on Artificial Intelligence for Health (FG-AI4H) has built a platform for the testing and benchmarking of AI applications in health domain.
-As of November 2018, eight use cases are being benchmarked, including assessing breast cancer risk from histopathological imagery, guiding anti-venom selection from snake images, and diagnosing skin lesions.

-In January 2021, the FDA published a new Action Plan, entitled Artificial Intelligence/Machine Learning[AI/ML]-Based Software as a Medical Device [SaMD] Action Plan.
-This plan lays out the FDA's future plans for regulation of medical devices that would include artificial intelligence in their software.
-There are five main actions the FDA plans to take to increase regulation: 1.
+In January 2021, the US FDA published a new Action Plan, entitled Artificial Intelligence (AI) /Machine Learning (ML)-Based Software as a Medical Device (SaMD) Action Plan.
+It layed out the FDA's future plans for regulation of medical devices that would include artificial intelligence in their software with five main actions: 1.
 Tailored Regulatory Framework for Ai/M:-based SaMD, 2.
 Good Machine Learning Practice (GMLP), 3.
 Patient-Centered Approach Incorporating Transparency to Users, 4.
 Regulatory Science Methods Related to Algorithm Bias & Robustness, and 5.
 Real-World Performance(RWP).
 This plan was in direct response to stakeholders' feedback on a 2019 discussion paper also published by the FDA.

+Under President Biden the DHSS and the National Institute of Standards and Technology were instructed to develop regulation of healthcare AI.